ihor-delta/ex-ethics/README.md

 Stability implies the presence of a certain unchangeable structure of the system, which will lead to the stable nature of its functioning.
 In my opinion, the achievement of such a structure of society is an indicator of the achievement of the common good, which will be the basis for achieving stability of its (society’s) representatives.

+An invariable characteristic of the life of a researcher and society is the presence of challenges in it.
+Including an approach to their resolution into the structure of the system is a necessary condition for the stable functioning of the system.

 ## Tendency to Change

 Reality have a tendency to change even without the effectual participation of the researcher.